Skip to main navigation Skip to main content

 Further reading

-The National Society for the Prevention of Cruelty to Children is a UK Charity that advocates for legislative change and action to better protect children.
-Their website has further information regarding child sexual exploitation.
+Refer to the National Society for the Prevention of Cruelty to Children (NSPCC) website for information regarding child sexual exploitation.
+(NSPCC is a UK Charity that advocates for legislative change and action to better protect children.)

 Version history